Within the Action Pistol Division, we hold several matches each month:

 IPSC or USPSA…Practical Shooting...
 What’s the difference you ask?
 The International Practical Shooting Confederation (IPSC) was formed in 1976 with over 90 countries now participating.
 The United States Practical Shooting Association (USPSA) is the organization overseeing this country’s program.
 There are slight differences in rules between IPSC and USPSA, mostly reflecting differences in “laws of the land”, but for all practical purposes it’s the same game.
 For consistency, we will use USPSA to describe the sport.

 Matches are open to the public; you do not have to be a Gun Club member.
 Match fees are $20 for non-members and $15 for members.

-USPSA, ICORE and Steel Challenge matches usually begins about 10AM with sign-in starting 9:15.
-3-Gun matches begin at 9AM with sign-in starting about 8:30 Always check the website calendar and Spotlight for potential changes -- seasonal, weather, etc.
+Matches usually begins about 10AM with sign-in starting 9:15.
+Always check the website calendar and Spotlight for potential changes -- seasonal, weather, etc.

 You do not need to be a USPSA member to shoot USPSA matches; however, in order to become classified you must join and shoot at least 4 classifiers to obtain initial classification in a division.
 See USPSA